Ensign (ENSG)

 nullAI Analysis | Feedback

-Barry Port has served as Chief Executive Officer and Board Member since May 2019 and was appointed Chairman of the Board in September 2025.
-Prior to his CEO role, he was the Chief Operating Officer of Ensign Services, Inc. from 2012 to 2019, directing field support and administrative services for affiliated skilled nursing and senior living operations.
-From 2006 to 2011, Mr. Port served as President of Keystone Care, Inc., where he oversaw and expanded a network of facilities throughout Texas from four to 23 buildings in five years.
-His healthcare leadership career began with operational leadership roles at skilled nursing campuses in Arizona and Texas.
-Before joining Ensign in 2004, he was a supply chain management executive at Sprint.
-He also serves on the Board of Directors of the American Health Care Association (AHCA) and co-chairs Partners Advancing Post-Acute Care.
+Barry Port has served as Chief Executive Officer and a Board Member since May 2019 and was appointed Chairman of the Board in September 2025.
+Prior to his CEO role, he was Chief Operating Officer of Ensign Services, Inc. from 2012 to 2019.
+From 2006 to 2011, he served as President of Keystone Care, Inc., overseeing facilities in Texas.
+His healthcare leadership career began with operational roles directing skilled nursing campuses in Arizona and Texas.

 Spencer Burton, President & Chief Operating Officer

-Spencer Burton was appointed as President & Chief Operating Officer on May 30, 2019.
-He is a seasoned executive with nearly two decades of experience in post-acute care.
-Prior to his current role, he served as president of Pennant Healthcare, Inc., Ensign Services' Northwest-based portfolio company, and as Executive Director at affiliated operations in California, Texas, and Washington.
-Mr. Burton has a track record of navigating complex regulatory landscapes, fostering a culture of clinical excellence, and orchestrating growth.
+Spencer Burton was appointed President and Chief Operations Officer on May 30, 2019.
+He has nearly 20 years of experience in post-acute care and previously served as President of Pennant Healthcare, Inc., a Northwest-based portfolio company of Ensign Services.
+Mr. Burton also held leadership roles as Executive Director at affiliated operations in California, Texas, and Washington.

 AI Analysis | Feedback